studiomobile/StickyListHeaders/README.md

 ```
 In the following dialog navigate to StickyListHeaders which you cloned to your computer in the previous steps and select the `build.gradle`.

+###Xamarin

+For usage with Xamarin.Android checkout "xamarin bindings" branch.
+There is StickyListHeaderBindings project.
+You should first generate .aar file.
+(In Android Studio "make module library") and then build .dll from Xamarin Studio.

 Getting Started
 ---------------
 ###Base usage